BernhardBehrendt/clrlog/README.md

     (function () {
         "use strict";

-        // Enable global.DEBUG for colorful logging purposes in your shell
+        // Enable global.DEBUG for colorful logging purposes
-        // OR colorize logging when node is started in debug mode global.DEBUG = true;
+        // OR colorize logging when node is started in debug mode
+        // global.DEBUG = true;
+        //
+        // A file named debug was created in applications root folder
+        // so global.DEBUG is automatically set to true

         // Fetch Clrlog
         var Clrlog = require(__dirname + '/../index.js');